ZJLiu001/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - //Artificial Intelligence
-  - Computational Linguistics
+  - //Computational Linguistics
-  - Information Retrieval
+  - //Information Retrieval

 # Education to show in About widget
 education: